From the Top Celebrates Disabled and Neurodivergent Musicians

 The journey from young talent to working artist is never simple.
 For musicians with disabilities, that path demands not only skill, creativity, and perseverance, but an industry willing to expand its understanding of who belongs on stage.

-Julia LaGrand facilitates a free performance and panel discussion centered around empowering disabled artists now and in the future with panelists Ciara Moser, Chris Robinson, Ellice Patterson, and Adrian Anantawan.
+Julia LaGrand facilitated a free performance and panel discussion centered around empowering disabled artists now and in the future with panelists Ciara Moser, Christopher Robinson, Ellice Patterson, and Adrian Anantawan.
 Performances by violist Nicolette Sullivan-Cozza, cellist Adam Mandela Walden, and FTT host Peter Dugan.

 2026 Broadcast

-This special episode of From the Top co-hosted by violinist Julia LaGrand with host Peter Dugan focuses on the stories and artistry of four young musicians who are disabled and/or neurodivergent.
-The young performers will record in Boston in March 2026.
-The episode airs nationally during the week of April 27, 2026,
+This special episode of From the Top co-hosted by violinist Julia LaGrand with host Peter Dugan focuses on the stories and artistry of four young musicians who are disabled and/or neurodivergent, recorded in Boston in March 2026.
+The episode airs nationally during the week of April 27, 2026.

 2023 Broadcast